No. 11 Squadron RAAF: Second World War

 The squadron moved to Cairns, Queensland in November 1942, and began to interdict Japanese supply convoys moving between Lae and Finschhafen.
-In early March 1943, aircraft from No. 11 Squadron took part in the surveillance of the Japanese convoy which was destroyed in the Battle of the Bismarck Sea.
-In April 1943, No. 11 Squadron began conducting offensive mine-laying operations, which it continued until the end of the war.
+In early March 1943, aircraft from No. 11 Squadron took part in the surveillance of the Japanese convoy that was destroyed in the Battle of the Bismarck Sea.
+In April, No. 11 Squadron began conducting offensive mine-laying operations, which it continued until the end of the war.
 The squadron's most notable achievement in this role was the mining of Manila harbour in December 1944, which required three aircraft to fly over 14,500 km in the RAAF's longest mission of the war.

 An incident in which a US Navy Wildcat mistook a No. 11 Squadron Catalina for a Japanese aircraft resulted in the adoption of what became the modern RAAF Roundel.
 At the time, RAAF aircraft were using the RAF roundel and the USN aircraft mistook this for the Japanese red circular aircraft marking.
 The aftermath led to the removal of the red colour from the centre of the roundel, which remained as the standard RAAF roundel in the Pacific for the remainder of the war.
-Post-war, the standard RAF roundel was reinstated, while the current roundel consisting of the blue outer ring surrounding a red kangaroo in motion was adopted in June 1956.
+Post-war, the standard RAF roundel was reinstated; the current roundel consisting of the blue outer ring surrounding a red kangaroo in motion was adopted in June 1956.

-The squadron spent the final months of the war conducting mine laying operations, including Balikpapan Harbour.
+The squadron spent the final months of the war conducting mine-laying operations, including in Balikpapan Harbour.
 After Japan surrendered in August 1945, its focus shifted to humanitarian efforts, air dropping supplies to Allied personnel in prisoner-of-war camps, and repatriating newly liberated POWs back to Australia.
-These operations occupied the squadron until the end of 1945; it was withdrawn back to Australia after that and officially ceased to exist on 15 February 1946.
-Casualties during the war amounted to 102 personnel killed.
+These operations occupied the squadron until the end of 1945; it was subsequently withdrawn to Australia and officially disbanded on 15 February 1946.
+Casualties during the war totalled 102 personnel killed.